WanderlustCoder/Keyboard-Defense-AzureVale/apps/keyboard-defense/README.md

 - Crystal Pulse turret archetype (feature toggle) that deals bonus shield damage to counter barrier-heavy waves.
 - Analytics tracking for wave summaries, accuracy, breaches, and DPS.
 - HUD with combo tracking, battle log, resource deltas, and an upcoming-enemy preview panel sourced from the wave scheduler.
+- Asset manifest with SHA-256 integrity hashes—sprites fail closed when tampering or corruption is detected at load time.
 - Debug overlay and `window.keyboardDefense` hooks for runtime inspection and mutation.
 - Optional Web Audio feedback for projectile launches, impacts, breaches, and upgrades.
 - Procedural enemy defeat bursts with easing-driven gradients so kills feel readable even before bespoke sprites ship.